SvenDowideit/docs-base/README.md

 7. Open the browser to the root of your docs.

-## Example of projects using this image
+### Example of projects using this image

 - [Docker](https://github.com/docker/docker)
 - [Docker Compose](https://github.com/docker/compose)
 - [Docker Machine](https://github.com/docker/machine)
 - [Docker Swarm](https://github.com/docker/swarm)
 - [Docker Distribution](https://github.com/docker/distribution)

+## Contribute to this repository

+You can contribute to this repository just as would any other Docker repository.